miberg81/multi-formatter/README.md

 # multi-formatter
-A spring boot REST API which gets an SQL query and format(SVN/JSON) via a POST request and returns a query result in a file of the requested format(SVN/JSON) The result is written to a file on a disc and also returned to the client in response.
+A spring boot REST API which gets an SQL query and format(SVN/JSON) via a POST request, runs this query as a native sql query and returns a query result in a file of the requested format(SVN/JSON) The result is written to a file on a disc and also returned to the client in response.
 The API is configured to work against multiple data sources: